Translink (Northern Ireland): Ulsterbus

 Ulsterbus is responsible for most of the bus services in Northern Ireland.
 They operate around 20 bus stations which include: Armagh, Antrim, Lisburn, Bangor, Newtownards, Downpatrick, Newry, Craigavon, Dungannon, Omagh, Enniskillen, Derry, Coleraine, Ballymena, Magherafelt, Larne and Newcastle and others within Belfast and 1,100 buses.
 Ulsterbus is charged with transporting over 65,000 children per day to school.

 Goldliner

-Goldliner is the name given to the key Inter-urban bus services operated by Ulsterbus linking major cities in the Northern Ireland and cross-border services into the Republic of Ireland.
-Amongst these are the flagship Service 212/X212 'Maiden City Flyer' from Belfast to Derry & the X1 from Belfast to Dublin/Dublin Airport.
+Goldliner is the name given to the key Inter-urban bus services operated by Ulsterbus linking major cities in Northern Ireland and cross-border services into the Republic of Ireland.
+Amongst these are the flagship routes 212/X212 'Maiden City Flyer' from Belfast to Derry & the 'Xpress' branded routes X1 and X2 from Belfast to Dublin/Dublin Airport.

-There are is a cross channel (North Channel) service 923 Belfast – Glasgow & Edinburgh via Belfast Harbour and Stranraer.
+There is a cross channel (North Channel) service 923 Belfast – Glasgow and Edinburgh via Belfast Harbour and Stranraer.

 Urby

 On 7 August 2018, Translink launched the new Urby bus service.
 This service makes use of double deck buses built by Wrightbus and feature free Wi-Fi, leather seats and USB charging ports, with buses running on improved schedules.
 Two Urby networks were launched, with the first introduced along commuter routes such as in June 2018 to operate in Ballyclare, Bangor, Newtownards and Dromore, and another introduced to Ballygowan, Comber and Moneyreagh in September 2019.